Theoretical and experimental status of rare charm decays: Charming opportunities to probe the Standard Model with null tests

-Due to the lack of branching fraction measurements of dielectron decay modes, LU tests in $c\to u \,\ell^+ \ell^-$ processes are largely unexplored and only limits exist.
-Naïve LU ratios in Ref. \refcite{deBoer:2018buv} find bounds on $R^{\Dz}_{\pip\pim}\gtrsim 0.1$ and $R^{\Dz}_{\Kp\Km}\gtrsim 0.01$ using the available upper limits on the dielectron modes\cite{Ablikim:2018gro} and branching fraction measurements of the dimuon modes\cite{Aaij:2017iyr} discussed in Sect.~\ref{sec:SLdecays} and \ref{sec:RasonantDecays}, respectively.
-As resonant-dominated dielectron modes are expected within the reach of the \lhcb future sensitivity~\cite{Bediaga:2018lhg}, we expect first model-independent LU tests in rare charm decays the near future.
+Due to the lack of branching fraction measurements of dielectron decay modes, LU tests in $c\to u \ell^+ \ell^-$ processes are largely unexplored and only limits exist.
+Na\"ive LU ratios in Ref. \refcite{deBoer:2018buv} find bounds on $R^{\Dz}_{\pip\pim}\gtrsim 0.1$ and $R^{\Dz}_{\Kp\Km}\gtrsim 0.01$ using the available upper limits on the dielectron modes\cite{Ablikim:2018gro} and branching fraction measurements of the dimuon modes\cite{Aaij:2017iyr} discussed in Secs.~\ref{sec:SLdecays} and \ref{sec:RasonantDecays}, respectively.
+As resonant-dominated dielectron modes are expected within the reach of the \lhcb future sensitivity\cite{Bediaga:2018lhg}, we expect first model-independent LU tests in rare charm decays in the near future.